You should be able to use this guide to...

 - Learn how to write tests

-Lando implements some basic linting and a slghtly less annoying version of the
+Lando implements some basic linting and a slightly less annoying version of the

 es6 code standards to make sure things remain consistent between developers and to prevent syntax errors.
 You can easily check whether your code matches these standards using grunt.

-The unit tests use Mocha and Chai.
 In order to familiarize yourself with where tests should live for both core and plugins please consult the structure guide.
-Lando's core libraries currently have 100% coverage so you can scope them out for help writing tests.
+Lando's core libraries currently have decent coverage so you can scope them out for help writing tests.